-To change the contrast of the front-panel display, select the Setup menu icon options > Select display contrast, and enter a value using the Up or Down key.
+To change the contrast of the front-panel display, select the Setup menu icon , then Front panel options > Select display contrast, and enter a value using the Up or Down key.
 Press the OK key to set the value.
 The default contrast is set to 50.